A computational model of twisted elastic ribbons: End-to-End Twisting

 Transverse slices of the longitudinal wrinkles can be extracted from a map of the mean curvature:

 Note that in this definition of amplitude, the mean curvature $H(r)$ is averaged along the longitudinal ($y$) axis in the central third of the ribbon.
-In Figure~\ref{fig:amplitude}a (left panels) are plots of $H(r)$, with red (blue) zones indicating above-the-plane (below-the-plane) curvature.
+In Fig.~\ref{fig:amplitude}a are plots of $H(r)$, with red (blue) zones indicating above-the-plane (below-the-plane) curvature.
 As the twist progresses the wrinkles store more curvature and also begin to ``turn'' into the triangular facets indicative of the creased helicoid phase.
-Figure~\ref{fig:amplitude}b (right panels) plots Eq.~\eqref{eq:amp} versus the transverse position, as well as the corresponding stress profile (like the slices in Fig.~\ref{fig:stress}) measured at the same $\eta$ (reminiscent of a position wavefunction and its potential well).
-Since the edges of the ribbon are in tension, they remain mostly flat, whereas the center of the ribbon contains the longitudinal wrinkles which formed to partially relieve the compression.
+Figure~\ref{fig:amplitude}b plots Eq.~\eqref{eq:amp} versus the transverse position, as well as the corresponding stress profile (like the slices in Fig.~\ref{fig:stress}a) measured at the same $\eta$ (reminiscent of a position wavefunction and its potential well).
+The edges of the ribbon are in tension, so they remain flat, whereas the center of the ribbon contains the longitudinal wrinkles which form to almost fully relieve the compression.

-The maximum amplitude $A(r=0)$ gradually increases as the twist progresses.
-We identify $\eta_{\text{lon}}$, the onset of longitudinal wrinkles, as the angle corresponding to the ``knee'' in the $\eta$ vs amplitude curve, identified in Fig. \ref{fig:wrinkling_analysis}d.
+As the twist progresses, the maximum amplitude $A(r=0)$ gradually increases.
+We identify $\eta_{\text{lon}}$, the onset of longitudinal wrinkles, as the angle corresponding to the \reva{the ``knee points'', the approximate points of maximum curvature~\cite{satopaa2011finding},} in the $\eta$ vs amplitude curve, identified in Fig. \ref{fig:wrinkling_analysis}d.
 At angles larger than $\eta_{\text{lon}}$, the magnitude of the amplitude continues to grow according to